• Skip to primary navigation

 Why You’ll Love This Recipe

-• Banana: A banana adds healthy carbs and potassium to the drink and helps keep it smooth.
+• Banana: A banana adds fiber, vitamins, and carbs to the drink and helps keep it smooth.
+You can skip this for a lower calorie shake, but it will be icier and slightly less sweet and smooth.

-• Espresso Powder: Gives a burst of energy to this morning shake.
+• Espresso powder: Gives a burst of energy to this morning shake.
+Skip this if you're sensitive to caffeine.

-• Peanut Butter Powder: Adds peanut butter flavor without all the added fat and makes it creamy.
+• Peanut butter powder: Adds peanut butter flavor without all the added fat and makes it creamy.
+You can also use almond butter.

 • Ice: You’ll need ice to give it a cold frozen texture when blending.